c-frame/aframewiki/en/pages/solidjs.md

 <script src="https://unpkg.com/open-easyrtc@2.1.0/api/easyrtc.js"></script>
 ```

 The previous `/easyrtc/easyrtc.js` got the easyrtc library from an express route defined by the open-easyrtc library.
-Here here we actually have two servers, the vite dev server on port 5173 and the easyrtc server on port 8080.
+Here we actually have two servers, the vite dev server on port 5173 and the easyrtc server on port 8080.
 To avoid adding complexity of proxying also this route, we directly use the easyrtc library from a CDN.
 Only the /socket.io route needs to be proxied like we did in the previous section.

 Add the networked-aframe server: